bmanzato/major-master-project-bioinf/README.md

 # LongOmics Project

-## Major Reserach Project - Master Bioinfomratics and Systems Biology, Vrije Universiteit Amsterdam
+## Major Research Project - Master Bioinformatics and Systems Biology, Vrije Universiteit Amsterdam

 The interactive application (```streamlit_app.py```) has been developed within the Long-omics project.
 It provides functionalities to get insights about Nanopore Long Read samples.